 Read about our tanks and learn the answers:

 The Pine Street Tank can hold one-million gallons of drinking water.
 The mascot of Barton College, the bulldog, is painted on the side of the tank.
 Lights surrounding the bowl of the tank show off the artwork at night.

 More elevated water storage was added in 1962 with the construction of the one-million gallon tank behind Ralph L. Fike High School.
 The Fike Tank is a pedisphere tank, which means that it stands on a single large leg.
-The antenna structure on the top are for cell phone companies and for the city’s SCADA network.
+The antenna structure on the top are for cell phone companies.

 Lamm Road Tank